Resources

 Level 1 chargers can operate at a standard voltage of 120 volts.
 They draw electricity from a power cord plugged into a household outlet and deliver it to the vehicle via a J1772 plug, commonly called a “J-plug.”
 Level 1 chargers provide about 5 miles of range per charging hour, depending on the power output of the charger.
 This makes Level 1 chargers less than ideal for commuters who don’t have access to another charging source besides their home.

-Level 2 chargers generally can provide up to around 40 miles per hour of charging depending on the charger’s maximum power delivery and the vehicle’s battery capacity.
-They are up to 10 times faster than Level 1 chargers, providing significant range to any driver who can charge for at least a few hours a day.
+Level 2 chargers generally can provide around 25 miles per hour of charging depending on the charger’s maximum power delivery and the vehicle’s battery capacity.
+They are significantly faster than Level 1 chargers, providing adequate range to any driver who can charge for at least a few hours a day.

 Most Level 2 chargers use J-plugs to connect to a vehicle, but they require a 208- or 240-volt circuit from which to draw electricity.
 This typically requires an upgrade to residential service, but most workplaces, multiple-unit dwellings, and public spaces can easily accommodate the higher voltage needed.
 Level 2 chargers are commonly implemented as permanently installed charging stations at these types of locations, allowing multiple EV drivers to park and recharge.